vimich/vimich.github.io/README.md

 ## Step 2: Let's build and deploy our code 🚀

-Below you can see an example deploy job, but it's missing some key elements to be working properly.
+Below you can see an example of a job that first checkouts our code, sets up `Node.js` (with stated version), installs all necessary dependencies, then builds our code before deploying it to GitHub pages.
+GitHub pages lets you easily turn GitHub repositories into websites, which is exactly what we are going to do here.

 ```yaml
 jobs: